-Moreover, this beautiful garden is a home to more than two hundred varieties of plants though the Kikar and Ber bush can be seen everywhere.
+Moreover, this beautiful garden is home to more than two hundred varieties of plants through the Kikar and Ber bush can be seen everywhere.
 Garden also houses a replica of the Labná Arch as a goodwill gesture.
-Arch was built by the millenary culture of the Mayans and was inaugurated on 16 September 2013 by Mrs. Sheila Dikshit and the Mexican Ambassador Jaime Nualart.
-Inside the park there are more than 30 food and shopping outlets with amazing seating arrangements where you can refill your stomach and some liquor serving bars are also there for hard drinks lover.
+The arch was built by the millenary culture of the Mayans and was inaugurated on 16 September 2013 by Mrs. Sheila Dikshit and the Mexican Ambassador Jaime Nualart.
+Inside the park, there are more than 30 food and shopping outlets with amazing seating arrangements where you can refill your stomach and some liquor serving bars are also there for hard drinks lover.
 While entering one can see artificial stainless-steel birds placed on pillars welcoming you into the park and the sculpture of ‘A Fountain Tree” will make your day for sure.

 Address: Said-ul-Ajaib, M.B.
 Road, New Delhi, Saket

 Tags: bamboo, cacti, herbs, ridge, rocks, sculpture in stainless-steel, pin-wheel, Neel Bagh, water lilies, pergolas